pcesarperez/Modding-never-changes/README.md

 At last!

 I have finished the section about weapons system revamp (WMK, EVE and RH_IronSights).
-The game runs without crashes (apparently), but I have no installed the compability patch among FWE, EVE and MMM, because we are going to install Project Beauty, and there is a combo patch for all of them.
+The game runs without crashes (apparently), but I have no installed the compatibility patch among FWE, EVE and MMM, because we are going to install Project Beauty, and there is a combo patch for all of them.

 The end is nigh!